needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

     [ExcludeComponent(typeof(Frozen))]
     [RequireComponentTag(typeof(Gravity))]
     [BurstCompile]
-    struct RotationSpeedJob : IJobProcessComponentData<RotationQuaternion, RotationSpeed>
+    struct RotationSpeedJob : IJobForEach<RotationQuaternion, RotationSpeed>

-If you need a more complex query to select the entities to operate upon, you can use an IJobChunk Job instead of IJobProcessComponentData.
+If you need a more complex query to select the entities to operate upon, you can use an IJobChunk Job instead of IJobForEach.

 ## Writing the Execute() method

-The JobComponentSystem calls your Execute() method for each eligible entity, passing in the components identified by the IJobProcessComponentData signature.
+The JobComponentSystem calls your Execute() method for each eligible entity, passing in the components identified by the IJobForEach signature.
 Thus, the parameters of your Execute() function must match the generic arguments you defined for the struct.

 For example, the following Execute() method reads a RotationSpeed component and reads and writes a RotationQuaternion component.
 (Read/write is the default, so no attribute is needed.)